Cypress Reports First Quarter 2018 Results | Cypress Semiconductor

 FOLLOW CYPRESS ONLINE

-Cypress is a leader in advanced embedded system solutions for the world’s most innovative automotive, industrial, home automation and appliances, consumer electronics and medical products.
-Cypress’ programmable systems-on-chip, general-purpose microcontrollers, analog ICs, wireless and USB-based connectivity solutions and reliable, high-performance memories help engineers design differentiated products and get them to market first.
-Cypress is committed to providing customers with support and engineering resources that enable innovators and out-of-the-box thinkers to disrupt markets and create new product categories.
+Cypress is a leader in advanced embedded solutions for the world’s most innovative automotive, industrial, smart home appliances, consumer electronics and medical products.
+Cypress’ microcontrollers, analog ICs, wireless and USB-based connectivity solutions and reliable, high-performance memories help engineers design differentiated products and get them to market first.
+Cypress is committed to providing customers with the best support and development resources on the planet enabling them to disrupt markets by creating new product categories.
 To learn more, go to https://www.cypress.com.

 NON-GAAP FINANCIAL MEASURES